xdFNLeaks/managebot/README.md

 - `type` = The Rich Presence type (Playing ..., Watching ...) - Currently available: Playing, Watching, Listening.
 - `message` = The message that shows up after `type` (Playing {message}, Watching {message})

+### Inviting your bot

+Once you have created your bot, got your token and filled out `config.json`, you will now have to invite your bot.

+1. Click OAuth2 --> URL Generator
+2. For scopes, select `bot` & `applications.commands`.
+3. For Bot Permissions, I recommend selecting `administrator`.
+4. Scroll down, copy the invite and invite your bot to your server.

-Now is time to run the bot!
-Please see below.
+Now is time to run the bot.

 ### docker-compose.yaml (hopefully works lol)